kengz/aiva-doc/source/index.html.md

 This will start AIVA with the default hubot adapters: Slack, Telegram, Facebook.
 See [**Adapters**](#adapters) for connecting to different chat platforms.

->AIVA saying hi, translating, running deep neural net; on Slack, Telegram:
+>AIVA saying hi, translating, running deep neural net; on Slack, Telegram, Facebook:
 <img alt="AIVA on Slack, Telegram" src="./images/npm_start.png" />